PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup.md

 ####4.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Once shadows are removed from my warped image, I compute a simple binary mask as an OR operation of saturation and x_gradient based mask.
 This computation is done in `car.processing.ImageProcessor.get_preprocessed_image()` on lines 127~130.
-Below I present a sample masked image:
+Below is a sample input and output (also please note positive effect of shadow removal):

 ![test_image_warped_with_shadows]
 ![test_image_warped_with_shadows_mask]